dferreiropresedo/microservices-setup/README.md

 docker compose up -d --build
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> The first execution may take a while as it needs to download all the dependencies.
-If further
+> Since there are a few secrets to be configured previously to boot up the system, please check out
-> information is needed, you can check the specific docker [README](docker/README.md)
+> the [README.md](docker/README.md) file to get to know which one are needed.

 ## Cleaning up